wrightmat/dnd-eberron/adventures/C04 The Nature of Magic.md

 ### DM Notes

 * Main concept is the nature of [[Magic]], and its power in the world, using Buddhist/Jainist ideals. **Philosophy**: The pursuit of ultimate power through magic represents a rejection of interdependence, leading to isolation and suffering.
 This contrasts with the ideal of using magic as a tool to serve others and promote harmony.
+	* The Magic Circle denotes the eight "standard" school of magic in an outer ring, with three lesser-known schools (artifice, dunamancy, psionics) in an inner ring, and the largely unknown school of entropomancy (chaos magic, or "wild magic") in the center.
+The outlawed school of hemomancy isn't present on the wheel at all, but it alluded to in the runic text around the central circle.
+		* Inner ring runic text: "That which is possibility becomes thought, that which is thought becomes real, and that which is real must serve."
+		* Center circle runic text: "To break the circle is to glimpse the source; to command the source is to surrender the self."
 * Look into the idea of custom created spells.
 Could be a fun class or like a "capstone project".
 * Use the [[Path of Light]] as the primary organization to drive the story.
 Turns out their views of magic have been right all along!
 * Use mana nexuses as metaphors for chakras — points where energy gathers and flows — requiring balance and restoration to achieve harmony.